What are faculty-led study abroad programs?

 How far in advance should I begin planning?

 It is best to start planning your program 10 months in advance.
-This give you time to start talking about the program to your students and to work with the Programs Abroad Coordinator on the approval and planning process.
+This give you time to start talking about the program to your students and to work with the Director of Study Abroad on the approval and planning process.

 Can students use financial aid to help cover the cost of the program?